jensjeflensje/jensjeflensje/README.md

 I'm Jens, also known as jensjeflensje or jensderouter.
 I like programming stuff, mostly using Python.
 I live in The Netherlands, near Rotterdam.
 I'm 20 years old.

 ## 🔭 I’m currently working on
-- A video co-creation platform at [Eddie](https://eddie.film)
 - Some nifty projects involving Minecraft
 - Conquering the world with stupid IoT/Arduino projects
 - Inspiring teens with cool educational videos and workshops

 ## 🌱 I’m currently learning
-- More about VueJS & TypeScript
+- More about NextJS & TypeScript
 - About how to maintain an open-source project (well)

 ## ⚡ Fun fact